JvanKatwijk/qt-dab/README.md

  tells that  there are 5 backends running.

-Note that it is also possible to run audio services **found in the currently selected channel ** in the background.
-The audio - for DAB mp2 format, for DAB+ aac format - is written into a file.
+Note that it is also possible to run audio services **found in the currently selected channel** in the background.
+The audio - for DAB mp2 format, for DAB+ aac format - is written into a file that carriers as name the name of the service combined with the date.

 Click with the **right hand mouse button** on the name of an audio service in the services list, and the decoding is started.